oliora/ppconsul/README.md

 Library tests are currently running against **Consul v1.0.6**.
 Library is known to work with Consul starting from version **0.4** (earlier versions might work as well but has never been tested) although some tests fail for older versions because of backward incompatible changes in Consul.

 The library is written in C++11 and requires a quite modern compiler.
-Currently it has been tested with:
+Currently it's compiled with:
 * macOS: Clang 9 (Xcode 9.2)
 * Ubuntu Linux: GCC 5.3, GCC 4.9, GCC 4.8.2 all with stdlibc++
 * Windows: Visual Studio 2013 Update 3

-The newer versions of specified compilers should work fine.
+Newer versions of specified compilers should work fine.
 Older versions of Clang should work fine (at least Clang 5 and newer).
-Versions of GCC prior 4.8 and Visual Studio prior 2013 give up because of lack of required C++11 support.
+Versions of GCC prior to 4.8 and Visual Studio prior to 2013 are known to fail.

 The library depends on:
 * [Boost](http://www.boost.org/) 1.55 or later.
 Ppconsul needs only headers with one exception: using of GCC 4.8 requires Boost.Regex library because [regular expressions are broken in GCC 4.8](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=53631).